Christie retires from speed skating

 British Olympic short track speed skater Elise Christie has retired from the discipline at the age of 31 but says her career in sport "isn't over".

-Christie, who has competed at three Winter Games, said she would reveal more about her next steps as an athlete soon but for now is focusing on coaching.
+Christie, who has struggled with mental health and multiple injuries in her career, said she would reveal more about her next steps as an athlete soon but for now is focusing on coaching.

 The former world and European champion won more than 70 speed skating medals.